 Candidates who meet the admissions requirements must submit an application to FGS through the Office of Advanced Dental Education and that application must be supported by the applicant's program director.

 Master of Science in Dentistry (MSD) degree track:

 Graduate students/residents may elect to apply for the Master of Science in Dentistry (MSD) degree track.
 The MSD degree track is intended to provide individuals with an advanced degree widely recognized as having completed a dental specialty program.
-Applicants must be recommended for admission to this degree track by their program director and subsequently approved for admission by the Associate Dean for Advanced Education.
+Applicants must be recommended for admission to this degree track by their program director and subsequently approved for admission by the Assistant Dean for Advanced Education.
 The MSD degree is awarded upon successful completion of the certificate program, completion of an approved graduate research project, and submission of a report of that research project in the form of a publishable paper in the format of a journal selected by the candidate and approved by the program director.
 Candidates must also hold a public presentation of their research in a format similar to a thesis defense.
 All the MSD requirements may be complete during the program but no later than one year from the candidate’s program completion date.

 Graduates of the certificate, MS degree program, and MSD degree program are educationally qualified for certification by the American Board of Oral Implantology/Implant Dentistry and, upon application, may be qualified as an associate fellow of the American Academy of Implant Dentistry (AAID).